 - Bedmate Reveal: Q showing up in Picard's bed, which if you were to remove the context surrounding the woman Picard had sex with last night you'd think the conversation they have about romance is referring to a relationship between them.

-- Better as Friends: Marta and Picard realise that this applies to them in about the most awkward and uncomfortable way possible, after their one-night stand.
+- Better as Friends: Though Marta and Picard both have a crush on each other, they come realise that this applies to them in about the most awkward and uncomfortable way possible, after their one-night stand.
 On top of that, depending on whether or not Picard was actually getting sent back in time by Q, said one-night stand may actually have ended up destroying their friendship, as opposed to the two just drifting apart over time, as happened originally.

 - Brilliant, but Lazy: Troi's evaluation of "Lt."
 Picard.